isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 ## Introduction

-This tutorial describes how to implement a CoreMedia Content Hub adapter (called "Headless DAM") that connects with the CoreMedia Headless Server.
-It shows how the Headless Server can be used from external systems to serve CoreMedia content and assets.
+In this tutorial we show how a Headless Server client can be implemented with Java in order to access CoreMedia assets.
+It can be used for integrations into a digital asset management systems (DAM), social media or marketing tools.

+We simulate a DAM here by writing an integration for the CoreMedia Content Hub as well.
+While it is not useful to access CoreMedia through the Content Hub/Headless Server from CoreMedia, this example shows

+- how easy the Headless Server can be integrated into external systems.
+- how the Content Hub can be used to connect with external systems.

 ![Headless Server in Studio Library](../images/headless-dam-library.png "Headless Server in Studio Library")